polterguy/polterguy.github.io/documentation/magic.lambda.hyperlambda/index.md

-# Parsing Hyperlambda using Magic
+# magic.lambda.hyperlambda

-This is the Hyperlambda parser and generator in Magic.
-More specifically, this project provides you with the following two slots.
+This is the Hyperlambda parser and generator in Magic, and allows you to parse Hyperlambda, in addition to generate Hyperlambda.
+More specifically, this project provides you with the following slots.

 * __[hyper2lambda]__ - Transforms a piece of Hyperlambda (text) to a lambda hierarchy
 * __[lambda2hyper]__ - Transforms a lambda hierarchy to Hyperlambda (text)